scott-griffiths/bitstring/doc/constbitstream.rst

     .. method:: readlist(fmt, **kwargs)

-        Reads from current bit position :attr:`pos` in the bitstring according to the *fmt* string(s)/integer(s) and returns a list of results.
+        Reads from current bit position :attr:`pos` in the bitstring according to the *fmt* string or iterable and returns a list of results.
 If not enough bits are available then all bits to the end of the bitstring will be used.

         A dictionary or keyword arguments can also be provided.
 These will replace length identifiers in the format string.
 The position is advanced to after the read items.